ibpsa/project1-boptest/bacnet/README.md

 4. Use a BACnet application to locate the device and objects on the network and communicate with them.

+## Faster than real time simulation and advance on demand

+In order to advance the simulation faster than real time the optional arguments ``--app_interval(-ai)`` and ``--simulation_step(-s)`` can be used.
+These are respectively the application refresh interval time in seconds, and the simulation advance time step in seconds  with each application refresh.
+For example if ``-ai=1`` and ``-s=2`` the application will refresh every second advancing the simulation by two seconds, effectively running it at a speed of 2x with respect to real time.
+In order to advance the simulation on demand, the argument ``--app_interval(-ai)`` should be set equal to ``oncommand``.
+This will create a new BACnet input called ``advance``. ``advance`` is an integer input that starts at 0 and each increment advances the simulation by a ``--simulation_step(-s)`` amount.
+Every 100ms the value is checked to see if the simulation needs to be advanced. ``advance`` can be reset by setting it 0 to avoid everincreasing numbers.

 ## References

 ``BopTestProxy.py`` code is based on a prototype written by Erik Paulson (https://github.com/epaulson/boptest-bacnet-proxy)